Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "There isn't much else to do out here," Francis said, looking out over the garden through the windows.
 The fruit trees were in full bloom, bathing the scene in white and pink blossoms.
 "Unless you just love being alone and isolated, you have to pick up gardening or some other hobby to stay sane."

+"Lucky you handle loneliness so well."

+"You joke, but I wish I had inherited some of that.
+Patricia got all those genes.
+I don't think she enjoyed anyone's company as much as her own."

 --

 Francis had sold the homes of dead people before.
 Every case had been different, but the basic procedure never differed much.
 He would offer condolences and relate to whatever anecdote the family told him.
 Ultimately, it didn't matter much to his business.